NotBrianZach/bzaBook2AQuiz/README.md

 ## User Query defaults:
 - ask user for input
   - C=continue to next page,
-  - Q=ask a different query, repeat 1.b
   - r="repeat"/continue the conversation, query gpt3 w/user reply on question answer,
+  - Q=ask a different query w/current context
+- modify query options
   - b="before" prepend next user query input to all non summary gpt requests, repeat 1.b
     - "tell a joke about the following text:"
   - d=delete stack of prepended prompts
   - A="after" append next user query input to all non summary gpt requests, repeat 1.b
     - "...tell another joke about the above text that ties into the first joke"
   - D=delete stack of appended prompts
+  - l=change response length

 ## Quiz Workflow:
 - 1.a. generate quiz from pageChunkSummary,